ted-ncg/labs/07-dependency-injection.md

    > Note: the IDs here will depend on how your `FakeAccountRepository` generates IDs in the
      `save()` method when the `AccountDataLoader.run()` is called.

-1. Try adding more "sample" data to the `AccountDataLoader`'s `run()` method and the use your browser, or *curl* to hit the endpoint with different IDs.
+1. Try adding more "sample" data to the `AccountDataLoader`'s `run()` method and then use your browser to hit the endpoint with different IDs.

 ----